openSUSE/news-o-o/_posts/2010-08-28-opensuse-weekly-news-issue-138-is-out.markdown

 ####  [Stephen Shaw: Mono Accessibility 2.1 Released](http://feedproxy.google.com/%7Er/decriptor/qXWe/%7E3/OiQgRCJwOIM/)

 "We just released our first 2.x series update this week.
 This release brings a 127 bug fixes.
 Over the last several months a fair amount of attention has been paid to improving at-spi2 as well.
-For those that donâ€™t know what at-spi2 is its the next generation of Assistive Technology Service Provider Interface.
+For those that don’t know what at-spi2 is its the next generation of Assistive Technology Service Provider Interface.
 The new at-spi2 using dbus in an effort to remove corba and bonobo from the gnome stack."

 ####  [Mario Carrion: Mono Accessibility 2.1](http://blog.carrion.mx/2010/08/26/mono-accessibility-2-1/)